SDKsClient

 Update Default Event Properties (updateDefaultEventProperties)

 Update default event properties after SDK initialization.
 This method exists because init can only be called once per page load (traditional websites) or once per application startup (SPAs).
-The updated properties will replace existing defaults and apply to all subsequent tracked events.
+The updated properties will be merged with existing defaults and apply to all subsequent tracked events.

 Example use case: